 The maximum amount of relief Phil can set against his total income for 2017 to 2018 is £50,000 as this is the greater of £50,000 and 25% of his income.
 The remaining £10,000 loss can be carried forward.

 As shown by HMRCs website, loan interest losses are restricted.
 Where the total of losses and loan interest payments exceeds the limit, it can be beneficial to have the maximum possible loan interest payments set against income in the given tax year.
 This is because these payments can’t be carried forward or back and they would otherwise be lost.

 Paul has a total income of £90,000.
 His share of partnership trading losses is £49,000.
 He has also paid £6,000 interest on a business loan.

 Only £50,000 of his combined losses and loan interest can be used to reduce his taxable income.

 Paul, therefore, specifies that the full £6,000 loan interest is to be relieved first.
 Only £44,000 of his partnership trading loss is then used.
 The remaining £5,000 of these losses is carried forward to set against partnership profits.

-Had he specified that the £49,000 partnership trading losses is relieved first he could only have used £1,000 of the loan interest and the balance would have been lost.
+Had he specified that the £49,000 partnership trading losses are relieved first he could only have used £1,000 of the loan interest and the balance would have been lost.